Pioppino

 Flavour and culinary profile -

 An Asian native species, the Golden Oyster is world renowned for its delicate nutty, citrus tones - sweet, cashew like profile and fruity, citrusy aroma.
-Its delicate yellow bodies not only look amazing but are fleshy and tender with a 'melt in the mouth' like quality desired by chefs and home cooks alike.
+Its delicate yellow bodies not only look amazing but are fleshy and tender - desired by chefs and home cooks alike.
 Their edges crisp beautifully with a simply sauté, or for the more adventurous - press and sear whole clusters for a dense meaty experience that we are sure you will not have experienced before.
 Versatile and exciting, these will not last long once you get a whiff of that beautiful smell - fortunate because they have a comparatively short shelf life along side most other varieties, mainly due to their smaller, more delicate fruiting bodies.